nnirror/wax/README.md

 Generates a triangle wave between -1 and 1, oscillating at `frequency` and with configurable `pulsewidth`.
 The phase of the triangle wave can be modified at signal-rate with `phase`,which will be added to the `frequency` parameter.

 ## wavetable
-Reads through an audio file like a wavetable, with `phase` values between 0 and 1 selecting a corresponding relative position in the audio file.
+Reads through a loaded audio file like a wavetable, with `phase` values between 0 and 1 selecting a corresponding relative position in the audio file.

 ## wrap
 Wraps any values in `input 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount exceeded plus `minimum` .
 If the input value is below `minimum`, the output will be the amount below subtracted from `maximum`.